Are there Licensed Nursing Home Administrator (LNHA) Certification Programs?

 MHA Search

-In 2016, there were more than 15,000 nursing homes in the US, which housed 1.4 million residents.
+In 2018, there were more than 15,600 nursing homes in the US, which housed 1.3 million residents, according to the Centers for Disease Control and Prevention.
 That number is expected to grow quickly, as the Baby Boomer generation and following generations retire, creating an influx of jobs related to the managing nursing and retirement home facilities.

 This is good news for those with a passion for hospitality and a natural propensity for organization.
 There is a great need for capable administrators who can coordinate the operations of US nursing homes, such as staff scheduling, patient care, equipment maintenance, and records management.

 LNHA jobs come with a lot of responsibility, but the average salary for this multifaceted career makes it worth it.
-The US Bureau of Labor Statistics estimates that medical and health service managers earn a median annual salary of $99,730 per year, and projects a 20 percent increase in the need for such managers between 2016 and 2026—a significantly higher rate than the projected 7 percent average growth of all jobs in the US over the same timeframe.
+The US Bureau of Labor Statistics estimates that medical and health service managers earn a median annual salary of $101,340 per year, and projects a 28 percent increase in the need for such managers between 2021 and 2031-a significantly higher rate than the projected 5 percent average growth of all jobs in the US over the same timeframe.

 Similar to other industries, individuals working in nursing care can graduate to higher-paying managerial roles after having spent time in lower or entry-level administration positions.
 Some work up to management roles by becoming registered nurses (RNs), which lends them clinical, hands-on experience, while others start in administrative roles at medical facilities and work their way up to management.